(Inna Varenytsia/AP)

 AP source: Union fires consultant who evaluated Tagovailoa

-The NFL Players Association has fired the unaffiliated neurotrauma consultant who evaluated Miami Dolphins quarterback Tua Tagovailoa after he stumbled off the field against Buffalo last weekend, a person familiar with the decision told The Associated Press on Saturday.
+A person familiar with the decision says the NFL Players Association has fired the unaffiliated neurotrauma consultant who evaluated Miami Dolphins quarterback Tua Tagovailoa after he stumbled off the field against Buffalo last Sunday.

 Fact check: Biden's comment about hurricane preparedness, vaccination predates Hurricane Ian